Mountsorrel Through the Ages

 The Railways

-The Soar valley didn’t only provide a logical route for roads and canal transport but also from the mid-1800s the new steam powered railways.
+The Soar valley didn’t only provide a logical route for roads and canal transport but also from the mid-1800s, the new steam powered railways too.
 In 1839, the Midland Counties Railway (MCR) drove their line southwards through the valley from Derby and Nottingham down through Loughborough, Barrow, Sileby and Leicester and then onwards to Rugby; this was opened in our area on May 4th 1840.
 The financially struggling new company merged with 2 other local railway companies in 1844 to form the Midland Railway (MR).
 Our local section of line has been in constant operation since as part of the Midland Mainline.

 Detailed map of the route of the 1858 planned Mountsorrel Railway showing land it would have to cross in detail